harihaysrun/sisc-vue/README.md

 2. Implement a more interactive star rating system as shown in this [codepen](https://codepen.io/Kradek/pen/VpezNR)

-## Use cases:
-1. Add new product
-2. Search products
-3. Add comment or review
-4. Update and Delete listings and comments

 ## Technologies Used
 1. Figma – used to create wireframes
 2. Photoshop & Illustrator to create some of the icons